 News» Go to news main

-Dal neurosurgery residency attains gender parity in promising first
+Dal neurosurgery residency attains gender parity

-A program at Dalhousie University’s Faculty of Medicine is the first in the country to achieve gender parity among trainees.
+A program at Dalhousie University’s Faculty of Medicine is among the first in the country to achieve gender parity among trainees.

 Neurosurgery is externally acknowledged as a very difficult speciality, with long, complicated cases, and high stakes.
 Operative decisions can mean removing a tumor and saving a life, but also risking the language or personality centre of the brain.

-So why is that a speciality that requires a surgeon to give so much of themselves both physically and emotionally has an increasing number of female trainees?
+So why is it that a speciality that requires a surgeon to give so much of themselves both physically and emotionally has an increasing number of female trainees?

 “Mentorship has a trailblazing effect,” says Dr. Gwynedd Pickett, director of the neurosurgery postgraduate training program.
 “If you get one or two women in it helps open the door for others, and it allows for role modeling.
 If you can see it, you can be it.”